rogerorr/NtTrace/Readme.md

 Note that different versions of Windows support different sets of calls.

 Some of the Native functions are officially documented by Microsoft but many are undocumented.
-The complete list was arrived at by a combination of detective work on the functions and from web sites, such as ReactOS.
+The (_nearly_) complete list was arrived at by a combination of detective work on the functions and from web sites, such as ReactOS.

 Each function is assigned to a category, and filtering can be done by function name (partial match) and function category.